-It is recommended that all homes have a minimum of 2.5 kW of solar panels and a battery installed to enable the home to be partially run by sustainable energy.
-The location of solar panels and the battery should be shown on the plans submitted to the DAP.
+Solar panels are mandatory for all homes and must be battery ready to enable the home to be partially run by sustainable energy.
+The location of solar panels and the battery must be shown on the plans submitted to the DAP.
+The battery is preferred not mandatory.